top of page

 Therapeutic Specialties

-Anxiety Disorders, Autism / Aspergers, Coping Skills, Peer Relationships, Self Esteem, Trauma - PTSD, Women's Issues, Life Transitions, Adolescents Concerns, Domestic Abuse / Violence - Victims support, Sleep or Insomnia
+Anxiety Disorders, Autism / Aspergers, Coping Skills, Depression, Peer Relationships, Self Esteem, Trauma - PTSD, Women's Issues, Stress Management, Life Transitions, Workplace Wellness

 What is important to you, for your client to feel, when working with you?